What code are Tiny Mountain House RV’s built to?

 Tiny Mountain Houses is one of only a handful tiny house builders in the nation that builds and certifies their Tiny homes to the National NFPA 1192 Trailer Code., which is the same code most RV’s and Travel Trailers are built to.
 Building our homes to the national RV Code allows for simplified financing, insuring and fully legal road transportation.
 Our homes hook up the same way as a standard RV, just hook up and you’re good to go!
 Tiny Mountain Houses custom built RV’s are built for a multitude of uses including seasonal accommodation, recreational uses or traveling to your favorite destination!

 How do I finance a Tiny Mountain RV?

 Securing financing for your Tiny Mountain House RV is as simple as getting a car loan!
-We recommend talking with your local credit union to explore your financing options.
+We recommend talking with your local credit union to explore your financing options for an RV loan.
 Credit Unions typically have similar rates to banks but they typically allow much more time to pay it off.
-For example a bank may offer a 5-year loan with payments of around $1,500 per month where a credit union might finance the same amount for 15 years with payments being around $500 per month, that’s a pretty significant difference!
+For example, a bank may offer a 5-year loan with payments of around $1,500 per month where a credit union might finance the same amount for 15 years with payments being around $500 per month, that’s a pretty significant difference!

 What’s the difference between a Tiny Mountain House RV and a Park Model?

 Our Tiny House RV’s are sometimes mistaken for Park Model RV’s.
 When in fact our homes are built and certified as travel trailers not park models.
 Travel Trailers are easier to finance and our homes are within legal size requirements as stated by the Federal Motor Vehicle Safety Standards, subsequently they do not require any special permits or licenses to tow them down the road, you haul them just like a normal travel trailer.